 Wild Atlantic Way

 The plaques and certificates from McKennas’ Guides are displayed by establishments that have been personally inspected and approved, and who are members of the McKennas’ Guides food community.
-Click here if you have been invited.
+Order your 2020 Plaques and certificates now!

 Sign up for our Megabites Newsletter, a blog which brings you all the latest contemporary news of the best food and food people in Ireland, including all that’s new on the Wild Atlantic Way.